 - Plugin Organiser – full asset organizer plugin but UI can get complicated.

 - WordPress Asset CleanUp – supposedly WP Gonzalez but free.
-Unfortunately, I think it slows down your site even more.
+I like this one.

 - ShortPixel – SP has best compression and GLOSSY formats.